 Task dependencies can be categorized as internal or external.
 Internal dependencies (also called intradependencies) are dependencies between any two tasks or milestones within the project file.
 An external dependency is a relationship between any task or milestone on the project schedule, and an event that is outside the project’s control.
 If an organization is supporting multiple interrelated projects, it is possible that those project files will share one or more interdependencies.1Grammatical point of order: Intra means “within” (e.g. intravenous).
 Inter means “between” (e.g. interstate).
 For almost all practical purposes, these interdependencies are treated either as internal dependencies or external dependencies, depending whether the project schedules are maintained as a single project file or multiple project files.

 Though the project manager may be able to influence an outside organization’s activities, the schedule manager and project team by definition have no direct control over external events.
 Simplicity dictates that schedule managers should only concern themselves with details they and their project team can take responsibility for.
 Thus, external dependencies are best represented as zero-duration milestones.
 This keeps the schedule manager’s focus on the external dependency’s most important component, the handoff date.

 Internal dependencies are more complex because the project manager must also consider how the tasks’ durations affect their relationship.
-Of the four potential dependency relationships described in Figure 3, only the Finish-Start and Start-Start dependencies are used in practice.
+Of the four potential dependency relationships described in Figure 4, only the Finish-Start and Start-Start dependencies should be used in practice.
 Finish-Finish and Start-Finish dependencies significantly complicate schedule logic and can cause a project schedule to become inviable.

 Lag and Constraint Dates